-Unloading panels.
-Under normal conditions, a two hour unloading period is allowed per delivery to unload panels.
+Unloading Panels - Under normal conditions, a two-hour unloading period is allowed per delivery to unload panels.
 In this time, panels may be placed directly into the structure being constructed or temporarily stacked following either of these methods:

-- 1) by using lifting devices to lift and handle individual panels (Figures 4 and 5), or - 2) by using nylon slings to lift and handle individual panels or stacks of panels
+- 1. By using lifting devices to lift and handle individual panels (Figure 3 and 4) OR - 2. by using nylon strings to lift and handle individual panels or stacks of panels